ADIKURWA/ESP32Marauder/Targeted-Active-PMKID-Sniff-workflow.md

   - `sniffpmkid -d -l`

 You will see notification text indicating when a beacon from a target access point is received and that a deauthentication attack is being executed.

+**Note: Channels are cycled one channel every second when using the `-l` switch.
+There is no need to manually set/update the channel before/during the sniff.**